zorael/kameloso/README.md

 $ dub build
 ```

-This will compile the bot in the default **debug** mode, which adds some extra code and debugging symbols.
+This will compile the bot in the default **debug** build type, which adds some extra code and debugging symbols.
 You can omit these and perform some optimisations by building it in **release** mode with `dub build -b release`.
 Mind that build times will increase accordingly.
 Refer to the output of `dub build --help` for more build types.

 ### Build configurations

-There are several configurations in which the bot may be built.
+There are two major configurations in which the bot may be built.

 * `application`: base configuration
 * `twitch`: additionally includes Twitch chat support and the Twitch plugin
-* `dev`: all-inclusive development build equalling everything available, including things like more detailed error messages

-All configurations come in `-lowmem` variants (e.g. `application-lowmem`, `twitch-lowmem`, ...) that lower compilation memory required at the cost of increasing compilation time, but so far they do not work with the **dmd** compiler. (bug [#20699](https://issues.dlang.org/show_bug.cgi?id=20699))
+Both configurations come in `-lowmem` variants (e.g. `application-lowmem` and `twitch-lowmem`) that lower compilation memory required at the cost of increasing compilation time, but at the time of writing they do not work with the **dmd** compiler. (bug [#20699](https://issues.dlang.org/show_bug.cgi?id=20699))

 List configurations with `dub build --print-configs`.
 You can specify which to compile with the `-c` switch.
 Not supplying one will make it build the default `application` configuration.